jorgeacunam/jorgeacunam.github.io/_pages/profiles.md

       <p>555 your office number</p>
       <p>123 your address street</p>
       <p>Your City, State 12345</p>
-  - align: left
+  - align: right
     image: ENZO.jpeg
     content: about_einstein.md
-    image_circular: false # crops the image to make it circular
+    image_circular: true # crops the image to make it circular
     more_info: >
       <p>555 your office number</p>
       <p>123 your address street</p>